 Here’s the ways fibro fog can manifest:

 - Mixing up words

 - Confusion (I’ve never experienced this but see how it could occur)

 - Overwhelm (too many competing sensory inputs)

 - Becoming easily distracted

-Here’s some things that help minimise brain fog:
+Here’s some things that help minimise brain fog in fibromyalgia:

 - Get the best sleep you can get (something I have found and is supported by the literature – sleep really is king to managing Fibromyalgia symptoms)